It is the presence of lipids in the blood.

 There are two types of cholesterol, LDL and HDL.
-You’ve probably heard them call them “bad” and “good” cholesterol, respectively.
-LDL (“bad”) cholesterol builds up on the walls of the arteries, making them hard and narrow.
+You’ve probably heard them call them “bad” and “good” cholesterol.
+LDL (“bad”) cholesterol builds upon the walls of the arteries, making them hard and narrow.

 Unhealthy lifestyle choices can raise “bad” cholesterol levels and lower “good” cholesterol levels.
-If you are overweight, eat a lot of fatty foods, smoke, or don’t get enough exercise, then you are at risk.
+If you are overweight, eat many fatty foods, smoke, or don’t get enough exercise, you are at risk.